statengeneraal/laws-markdown/verdrag/budapest/treaty/on/the/international/recognition/of/the/deposit/of/etc/BWBV0004052/README.md

 (i) indicate the name and address of the depositary institution to which the communication relates;

-(ii) contain detailed information as to the said institution's capacity to comply with the requirements specified in Article 6 (2), including information on its legal status, scientific standing, staff and facilities;
+(ii) contain detailed information as to the said institution’s capacity to comply with the requirements specified in Article 6 (2), including information on its legal status, scientific standing, staff and facilities;

 (iii) where the said depositary institution intends to accept for deposit only certain kinds of microorganisms, specify such kinds;